SEO is one of those topics that can make people scratch their head,

 Social media – Be sure and set up social media accounts with your business so that you can link back to your site.

 The more traffic you get, the more money you can make.
 SEO is hard work, but it’s worth it once you see the results.
 Even if you’re starting small, remember that with hard work and dedication, your site will rank higher than before, and one day you could make thousands or even millions of dollars.
 If that isn’t motivation enough, then I don’t know what is!

 Step 22: Learning

-Now that we’ve covered all of the basics, it’s time to use them in an actual website creation process.
+Now that we’ve covered all the basics, it’s time to use them in an actual website creation process.
 But before I start, I want to clarify something about SEO.

 SEO is not an overnight process.
-It takes time and it takes effort, but the rewards are well worth the wait.
+It takes time and effort, but the rewards are worth the wait.
 You’ll still be able to get traffic from Google even if your page doesn’t rank on the first page, but good rankings will bring you more users and more money in the end.
 So, don’t give up!